tomikaa87/gree-remote/README.md

 * `HeatCoolType`: unknown

-* `TemRec`: unknown, probably sets the temperature display mode (indoor, outdoor etc.)
+* `TemRec`: this bit is used to distinguish between two Fahrenheit values (see Setting the temperature using Fahrenheit section below)

 * `SvSt`: energy saving mode
   * 0: off